Opinion dynamics: Statistical physics and beyond: Models of opinion dynamics

 \subsubsection{\texorpdfstring{Nonlinear and $q$-voter models}{Nonlinear and q-voter models}}

 The spreading dynamics of opinions is often more complex than that of viruses, rumors, or information, as spreading opinions requires not only informing people, but also persuading them.
-This, in turn, frequently requires multiple interactions rather than a single one, as in the original voter model.
-This mechanism is often modeled by complex contagion \cite{centola_complex_2007}, described more broadly in \sref{subsec:social_contagion}, in contrast to simple contagion, where a single individual can be sufficient to induce change.
+This, in turn, frequently requires interactions with multiple people rather than a single individual, as in the original voter model.
+This mechanism is often modeled by complex contagion \cite{granovetter_threshold_1978,watts_simple_2002,centola_complex_2007,ruan_kinetics_2015}, in contrast to simple contagion, where a single individual can be sufficient to induce change.

 To model complex contagion in opinion dynamics, \textcite{castellano_nonlinear_2009} proposed the `nonlinear $q$-voter model'.
 In this model, a focal (or target) agent is influenced by a group of $q$ agents chosen at random from all its neighbors.
 The influence process only affects the focal agent if all $q$ agents hold an opinion different from that of the focal agent, as illustrated in Fig. \ref{fig:binary_models}.
 In particular this requires the $q$ neighbors to agree with one another.
 The elementary update consists of the following steps: (1) selecting a random agent; (2) selecting $q$ of their neighbors (either with repetition \cite{castellano_nonlinear_2009} or without \cite{nyczka_phase_2012}); (3a) If all $q$ neighbors are in the same state, then the focal agent copies this state, or (3b) If the $q$ neighbors are not in agreement, the focal agent flips state with probability $\epsilon$.
-Such a model can be defined by the flip rate \cite{castellano_nonlinear_2009}
+In the limit of $N\rightarrow\infty$ such a model can be defined by the flip rate \cite{castellano_nonlinear_2009}